Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 2. Schedule IV Controlled - Class D felony, 50K
 f.
 Violating (a) with Schedule V Controlled Substance is a Class E felony, 5K fine.
 g.
+1. Violating (a) with with a Schedule VI Controlled substance that